Skip to main content

 Platform MobileNav

-The platform-level bottom nav lives at src/platform/navigation/MobileNav.tsx and renders 4 slots + a More button:
+The platform-level bottom nav lives at src/platform/navigation/MobileNav.tsx and renders a compact single-row dock of up to 4 slots + a More button (no raised center FAB):

 • A sliding pill underline animates between the active item.